-An Illinois program to help older adults install new energy-saving technology and provide job training for high school students has gone virtual for now, with advocates hoping to resume once the coronavirus pandemic subsides.
+An Illinois program to help older adults and people with disabilities install new energy-saving technology and provide job training for high school students has gone virtual for now, with advocates hoping to resume once the coronavirus pandemic subsides.

 The Smart Technology Mentors Program was designed as a 12-month pilot running from January to December of this year.
 But the pandemic required significant changes, including eliminating onsite visits, focus groups, and other forms of person-to-person contact.
 The new target launch date is January 2021, contingent on sufficient suppression of the coronavirus and the acquisition of additional sponsorship and funding, according to Doug Newman, founder and executive director of the Smart Self Reliance Initiative (directed by the Seniors Independent Living Collaborative), which administers the program.

 “COVID-19 had a major impact on our work,” Newman said.
 “In the interim, we are developing a series of self-install instructional videos on the most useful smart home devices for independent living that we’ll post on the Smart Self Reliance website, along with an informative video on utility smart pricing programs in Illinois.
 Once the videos are posted, we’ll mail notices to targeted consumers of their availability, and the opportunity to win a free Google digital home assistant as an inducement to use these new resources.”

 The Illinois Science and Energy Innovation Foundation, which also supports the Energy News Network, provides funding for the program, along with the Christopher & Dana Reeve Foundation and Google.

 Once the COVID-19 pandemic has subsided, the pilot program will resume as originally planned.
 If successful, the pilot program could provide a model to provide these types of services across the United States, according to Newman.